stat545ubc-2022/Mengyang_Guo_MiniAnalysis/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

-I think I learned a lot from this data and closer to my questions
+**I think I learned a lot from this data and closer to my questions.**

-Research question four yields interesting results—it shows non-smooth tumor is very unlikely to be malignant.
-I think it is a good news for those patients having non-smooth tumor.
+**Research question 4 yields interesting results—it shows non-smooth tumor is very unlikely to be malignant.
+I think it is a good news for those patients having non-smooth tumor.**

-Some other things remain unclear.
-For example, since we have many predictors of tumor, they are highlycorrelated.
-Can we use just a few factors to describe these predictors?
+**Some other things remain unclear.
+For example, since we have many predictors of tumor, they are highly correlated.
+Can we use just a few factors to describe these predictors?**

 <!----------------------------------------------------------------------------->